 Next, wet a clean microfiber cloth with your chosen cleaner and wipe down the windshield.

-Be sure to clean all of the nooks and crannies, as well as the edges where the windshield meets the dashboard.
+Be sure to clean all the nooks, crannies, and edges where the windshield meets the dashboard.

 Once you’re finished cleaning, dry the surface with a clean, dry cloth.

-If your windshield is particularly dirty, you may need to repeat the process a few times.
-But with regular cleaning, you can keep your car’s windshield looking like new.
+If your windshield is filthy, you may need to repeat the process a few times.
+But with regular cleaning, you can keep your car’s windshield looking new.

 One of the easiest ways to clean the inside of your car windshield is to make your own window cleaner.
-This recipe is simple and inexpensive, and it works well for removing streaks and smudges.
+This simple, inexpensive recipe works well for removing streaks and smudges.

 To make the cleaner, mix equal parts water and rubbing alcohol in a spray bottle.
 Shake well before using.